-John used a few different Ibanez guitars early on in Red Hot Chili Peppers in 1988 and 1989.
-The best-known one is the guitar seen on most of the photos that come up when you Google “John Frusciante Ibanez” – featuring a ton of stickers on the body.
-Based on the time when he used it, the theme of the stickers, and the fact that the guitar was red – it’s possible that John got this guitar upon joining the Red Hot Chili Peppers and that these Ibanez guitars replaced John’s Performance Custom – probably the only guitar that he owned when he joined the band.
+John used several Ibanez guitars early on with the Red Hot Chili Peppers in 1988 and 1989.
+The most recognizable one is the guitar covered in stickers, often seen in photos when you search “John Frusciante Ibanez.”
+Based on the timing, the sticker theme, and the guitar’s red finish, it’s likely that John got this guitar upon joining the band.
+These Ibanez guitars may have replaced John’s Performance Custom, which was probably the only guitar he owned when he joined the Chili Peppers.

 I played mostly Strats and Les Pauls on the record.
 I was still hung up on Floyd Rose tremolos, which Flea hated, though I didn’t care.
 But then I started to realize that since most guitar players use those things, none of the shit you can do with them will sound original.
 Now I just use a stock Strat tremolo system, and if I want to pull up, I push behind the nut.